 You now have some strategies for how to write and phrase your text, but the way you design and format your resume for clarity and readability can be just as important.

-Consider using the following techniques as you approach design and edit the text of your resume.
+Consider using the following techniques as you approach the design of your resume.

-- Using bold and italics to emphasize key words or skills.
+- Use bold and italics to emphasize key words or skills.
 Be careful to not overuse this technique, though.
-If there are too many things in bold or italics, the emphasis is lost.
+If there are too many elements in bold or italics, the emphasis is lost.

-- Using a larger point font for the headings and subheadings.
+- Use a larger-point font for headings and subheadings.
 This can help direct attention to certain areas of your resume and also demonstrates a strong level of organization.

-- Using a conservative font, like Times New Roman, Arial, or Tahoma.
+- Use a conservative font, like Times New Roman, Arial, or Tahoma.
 If the font is difficult to read, your resume may not get past the first look.

-- Including adequate white space.
+- Include adequate white space.
 This can be done around your headings, blocks of text, and with margins.
 Hiring managers can use this area to take notes before, during, or after an interview.

 Common resume mistakes to avoid